ignasc/ignasc/README.md

 * Refreshing and improving my knowledge on [The Odin Project](https://www.theodinproject.com/) using full stack JavaScript path as my main tech stack focus.

 I am also hosting my own [portfolio](https://www.ignasc.lt/) on a server that is running on raspberry pi at home.
 Although my most recent details and projects are here on github and I will be looking to rebuild my website at some point in the future and potentially containerize everything to be able to use server for more than just a single website.
 Having linux operating system on my main desktop machine as a daily driver, made me comfortable using command line to do the very basic things like navigating around, working with files and folders, keeping system up to date and similar daily tasks.
+And I am also starting to dip my toes into more intermediate and advanced terminal commands too.

 # Projects

-Current projects that I think are worthy to showcase my skills.
+Current projects that I think are worthy to share.
 Some are quite old, the ones that I did with just basic knowledge, while others are more recent that include better coding practices and more advanced features like classes, modules and better version management using git.

 ### Latest project